 3. Increased Demand For Quality Data Visualisation

-According to German research consultancy BARC, 2017 will see a growing demand for effective data visualisation.
+According to German research consultancy BARC, 2017 will see a growing demand for effective data and analytical visualisation.
 Driving this trend is the continued move from written to visual communication and the proliferation of new visualisation tools.
 While there’s still a place for the classics — pie charts and bar graphs, for example — the new tools are empowering more engaging data story telling and the adage “a picture is worth a thousand words” has never been more relevant.